mnot/I-D/variants/draft.md

 1. If stored-responses is empty, return an empty list.
 2. Order stored-responses by the "Date" header field, most recent to least recent.
-3. Let processed-variants be an empty list.
-4. Let sorted-variants be an empty list.
+3. Let sorted-variants be an empty list.
-5. If the freshest member of stored-responses (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
+4. If the freshest member of stored-responses (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
    1. Select one member of stored-responses and let its "Variants" header field-value(s) be variants-header.
 This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
    3. For each variant in variants-header:
       1. If variant's field-name corresponds to the request header field identified by a content negotiation mechanism that the implementation supports:
-         1. Append field-name to processed-variants.
-         2. Let request-value be the field-value(s) associated with field-name in incoming-request.
+         1. Let request-value be the field-value(s) associated with field-name in incoming-request.
-         3. Let available-values be a list containing all available-value for variant.
+         2. Let available-values be a list containing all available-value for variant.
-         4. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
+         3. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
-         5. Append sorted-values to sorted-variants.
+         4. Append sorted-values to sorted-variants.

       At this point, sorted-variants will be a list of lists, each member of the top-level list corresponding to a variant-item in the Variants header field-value, containing zero or more items indicating available-values that are acceptable to the client, in order of preference, greatest to least.

-6. Let sorted-keys be the result of running Find Available Keys ({{find}}) on sorted-variants, an empty string and an empty list.
+5. Return result of running Find Available Keys ({{find}}) on sorted-variants, an empty string and an empty list.
-7. Let acceptable-stored be an empty list.
-8. For each variant-key in sorted-keys:
-   1. Let selected-responses be the member(s) of stored-responses whose "Variant-Key" header value after normalization (as per {{gen-variant-key}}) correspond to variant-key.
-   2. If selected-responses is empty, skip to the next variant-key.
-   3. For each selected-response in selected-responses:
-      1. Let filtered-vary be the field-value(s) of selected-response's "Vary" header field.
-      2. Remove any member of filtered-vary that is a case-insensitive match for a member of processed-variants.
-      3. If the secondary cache key (as calculated in {{!RFC7234}}, Section 4.1) for selected-response does not match incoming-request, using filtered-vary for the value of the "Vary" response header, skip to the next variant-key.
-      4. Append selected-response to acceptable-stored.
-9. Return acceptable-stored.

-This returns the subset of stored-responses, in client preference order, that can be used to satisfy incoming-request.
-If the list is empty, there is not a suitable stored response.

-Note that implementation of the Vary header field varies in practice, and the algorithm above illustrates only one way to apply it.
-See {{vary}}.
+This returns a list of strings suitable for comparing to normalised Variant-Keys ({{gen-variant-key}}) that represent possible responses on the server that can be used to satisfy the request, in preference order, provided that their secondary cache key (after removing the headers covered by Variants) matches. {{check_vary}} illustrates one way to do this.

 ## Find Available Keys {#find}